 Illinois law prohibits the use of hand-held cellphones, texting or using other electronic communications while operating a motor vehicle.
 Hands-free devices or Blue Tooth technology is allowed for persons age 19 and older.

 Even using hands-free technology is considered a distraction while driving and can be dangerous.
 If you must make a phone call, even with hands-free technology, it is recommended that you pull off to the side of the road before making the call.

 - To report an emergency situation.

 - While parked on the shoulder of a roadway.

 - While stopped due to normal traffic being obstructed and the vehicle is in neutral or park.

 Drivers who are in a crash resulting from distracted driving may face criminal penalties and incarceration.

 Lack of sleep, fatigue or inattentiveness affects your ability to safely operate your vehicle.
-When taking a long trip, avoid drowsiness by stopping frequently.
+Make sure you are properly rested when taking a long trip, avoid drowsiness by stopping frequently.
 Exercise your eyes by reading road signs or shifting the focus of your eyes to different parts of the roadway.
-Make sure you are properly rested.

 Aggressive driving is the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.
 Persons doing any of the following may be committing acts of aggressive driving and pose risk of a crash: